rapidaus/RapidAUS/README.md

 # Hi there! 🌌

 I'm Rapid.
-The Owner / Lead Developer of Sidewaygaming and Aspire Gaming
+An Owner / Lead Developer At Aspire Gaming

 ### ☕ Wanna chat?